martineriksson/jormungandr/README.md

-Similar magic is used for one-to-many mappings: If a method is called that is a pluralization of the name of a Model subclass (e.g. Thing), it returns all instances of that subclass that references the object on which the method was called.
+Similar magic is used for one-to-many mappings: If a method is called that is a pluralization of the name of a Model subclass (e.g. Thing), it returns all instances of that subclass that reference the object on which the method was called.

     p = Person.new